Mercerai/PAEv3d/README.md

 # Citation

-please cite our work if you use this code.
+please cite our work if you use this dataset.

 ```
 @misc{wang2024physical,